umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index.md

 ## Configure SMTP Settings

 As Umbraco Cloud doesn't provide SMTP servers, you will need to find hosting elsewhere.
-There are multiple excellent services out there, here are a few we know work with Umbraco Cloud:
+There are many services out there, here are a few we know work with Umbraco Cloud:

 * [Sparkpost](https://www.sparkpost.com/) - quick to set up and developer-friendly.
 * [SendGrid](https://sendgrid.com/) - quick to set up.